-“Junior Scientist” is defined according to the eligibility criteria of the ERC Starting Grants (i.e., PhD [or equiv.] plus 7 years – the usual eligibility extension criteria apply [maternity leave, etc.]).
+Eligibility: “Junior Scientist” is defined according to the eligibility criteria of the ERC Starting Grants (i.e., PhD [or equiv.] plus 7 years [no earlier than April 30, 2017] – the usual eligibility extension criteria apply [maternity leave, etc.]).

-The ENIGMA YIP is looking for ambitious young scientists to develop bold and novel ideas in emerging fields of science to enable them to establish a forum in which such novel ideas can be openly discussed (format of a think-tank meeting).
+Scientific focus: The ENIGMA YIP is looking for ambitious young scientists to develop bold and novel ideas in emerging fields of science to enable them to establish a forum in which such novel ideas can be openly discussed (format of a think-tank meeting).
 VWFB is rooted in vascular and tumor biology research.
-Nevertheless, applications from any field of life science will be considered.
-Selection criteria will be scientific strength, excite¬ment and novelty.
+Yet, applications from any field of life science will be considered.
+Selection criteria will be scientific strength, excite-ment and novelty.

 Application: Your application should consist of (i) a cover letter briefly outlining the scientific concept and why your proposal should be selected, (ii) the description of the proposed think-tank meeting [thematic outline; justification of why you think that your topic in particular is timely, important and emerging; list of prospective participants including up to 8 prospective keynote speakers (don’t have to be confirmed yet), discussion formats (max.
 3 pages)], and (iii) your CV [2 pages] – all compiled in a single PDF.